 - Approaching well-heeled people by posing as a fake person and indulging in emotional as well as financial blackmailing.

 - Using botnets to carry out cyber-attack from systems whose owners are unaware about any such attack being executed from their machines.

 - Monitoring social media accounts of rich people and using their sensitive information to ask for large amount of money in order to not leak the breached data.

 - Morphing the original pictures and videos to extort money from the victim.

 - Using ransomeware to encrypt the data such as banking details, pictures and other files and then demanding money to decrypt it.

-While these are some of the common methods of cyber extortion, you should be alert and vigilant enough while using the internet and proactive enough to get a cyber insurance policy , which gives you an option to get insured against any cyber-attack.
+While these are some of the common methods of cyber extortion, you should be alert and vigilant enough while using the internet and proactive enough to get a good cyber insurance coverage, which gives you an option to get insured against any cyber-attack.

 Cyber insurance protects you against 10 potential threats namely identity theft, social media liability, cyber stalking, malware attack, IT theft loss, phishing, email spoofing, media liability, cyber extortion and privacy and data breach by third party, all in one policy.

 While Cyber Extortion is just one threat discussed here, there are many other types of cyber-attacks that may cause you financial and emotional problems.
 Visit our website or contact our executives to learn more about CyberSafe insurance.
 Opt for the right plan to get covered against cyber-attacks.